Bhutan Mini Explorer 10 Days / 9 Nights

 Potatoes are Phobjikha’s primary cash crop and mainly exported to India.
 Phobjikha is a glacial valley on the western slopes of the Black Mountains and is one of the most beautiful open valleys in Bhutan.
 Furthermore it is also one of the most important wildlife preserves in the country.
 It is the winter home (late October to early February) of the rare black necked crane which annually flies in from Tibet.
 There are also muntjaks (barking deer), wild boar, sambar, Himalayan black bear, leopard and red foxes.

-Sightseeing & Hiking in Phobjikha.
+Exploring in Phobjikha.

 While you are in Phobjikha you will visit the Black Crane nature information centre and the sacred Gangtey Monastery.